Upload mode

 Default: The value of the

-Description: The path to the manifest file, which contains metadata about the files.
+-manifest <value>.Description: The path to the manifest file, which contains metadata about the files.

 The path to the manifest file can be relative to the location where the tool is executed or an absolute path.

-The file paths provided in the manifest file also can be relative to the location of the manifest file or an absolute path.
+The file paths provided in the manifest file can also be relative to the location of the manifest file or an absolute path.

 Example: